Kong/kubernetes-ingress-controller/docs/custom-types.md

 - The value of the field must reference an existing consumer in the same namespace.
 - When `consumerRef` is empty it implies the plugin is global.
 This means, all the requests will use the plugin.
 - The field `config` contains a list of `key` and `value` required to configure the plugin.
+- The field `disabled` allows us to change the state of the plugin in Kong.

 **Important:** the validation of the fields is left to the user.
 Setting invalid fields avoid the plugin configuration.